huynle/ogpt.nvim/README.md

 # NOTES
-First of all, thank you to the author of `ChatGPT.nvim` for creating a seamless framework to interact with ChatGPT in neovim!
+First of all, thank you to the author of `jackMort/ChatGPT.nvim` for creating a seamless framework to interact with OGPT in neovim!

-**THIS IS A FORK of the original ChatGPT.nvim that supports Ollama (<https://ollama.ai/>), which allows you to run complete local LLMs.**
+**THIS IS A FORK of the original OGPT.nvim that supports Ollama (<https://ollama.ai/>), which allows you to run complete local LLMs.**

 Ollama is still in its infancy, so there are numerous pull requests open to expand its capabilities.
-One of which is to conform to the ChatGPT API - <https://github.com/jmorganca/ollama/pull/991>.
+One of which is to conform to the OGPT API - <https://github.com/jmorganca/ollama/pull/991>.
 Because of this, this repo is a hack together solution for me to test out the local LLMs that I have running.

 **THIS PLUGIN MAY NOT LAST VERY LONG, depending on the state of Ollama.**

 ## Plan for this plugin:
-+ [x] original functionality of ChatGPT.nvim with Ollama
++ [x] original functionality of OGPT.nvim with Ollama
 + [x] Custom settings per session
 + [ ] Support model selection on the fly, query from Ollama
 + [ ] Support model creation on the fly